for Veterans and the Public

 - When you're in bed, don't cover your feet with blankets or sheets.
 The bedding can press down on your feet and toes and make the pain worse.

-- Ask your doctor about taking an over-the-counter pain reliever to reduce the pain and swelling.
+- Ask your doctor about taking an over-the-counter pain reliever to reduce the pain.